vtex-apps/quickorder/docs/README.md

 In practice, the Quickorder custom page works just like any other store page - with a unique route and its own components.

-This means that you can display a link to it in components from other pages, such as the Homepage, so that your users can access it faster.
+This means that you can **display a link to it in components from other pages, such as the Homepage, so that your users can access it faster**.

 When configuring the page itself, we recommend that you **choose a maximum of 2 bulk order options** (from the total of 4 available) to establish clear communication with users.
 Remember: the more options on the UI, the more complex the order process becomes.